orchardstreet/PAINT-pixels-burned/README.md

 And 16 PAINT burned per array element in pixelGroups array

-And 0.5 PAINT burned 4 bytes in pixelData array
+And 0.5 PAINT burned per 4 bytes in pixelData array